Please note that these options will persist between sessions.

 © Crown Copyright 2016.

-There are well over 100 operations in CyberChef allowing you to carry simple and complex tasks easily.
+There are around 200 operations in CyberChef allowing you to carry out simple and complex tasks easily.
 Here are some examples:

 Yes!
 Just drag your file over the input box and drop it.
 The contents of the file will be converted into hexadecimal and the 'From Hex' operation will be added to the beginning of the recipe (if it's not already there).
 This is so that special characters like carriage returns aren't removed by your browser.